Master of Philosophy in Buddhist Studies (MPhil)

 (i) First or second class (upper division) in Bachelor’s Honours Degree or “Special Bachelor’s Degree” from a recognized university in a relevant area; or

 (ii) Master’s Degree in a relevant area from a recognized university; or

 (iii) Any other qualifications deemed as equivalent to the above by the Faculty Board of PGIPBS.

 Relevant areas include Buddhist Philosophy, Buddhist Culture, Indian Philosophy, Comparative Religion, Sinhala, Archaeology, Psychology, Pali, Sanskrit, Philosophy, Classical Chinese, Classical Tibetan or any other subject related to these areas of study.

 English Language Proficiency Requirement:

 If the student’s first language is not English, or if the medium of instruction of his previous degree was not in English, he will be required to pass an English Test.
 If he fails to pass the Test, he will be required to take an intensive English course.

-Students are required to submit a thesis of 40 000 – 45 000 words on a theme as approved by the Faculty Board of PGIPBS.
-They are also required to take two modules under the Master of Arts Degree in Buddhist Studies Programme (Reg.
-No. 272503) as prescribed at the time of registration, including a module on “Source Studies, Buddhist Research Methodology and Logical Reasoning” (ME 39).
+Students are required to submit a thesis of 50 000 – 75 000 words on a theme as approved by the Faculty Board of PGIPBS.
+They may also be required to take one module under the Master of Arts Degree in Buddhist Studies Programme (Reg.
+No. 272503) as prescribed at the time of registration upon the recommendation of the supervisor(s).